VishBit001/DeColab/README.md

   <p>DeColab is a weekly strategy game where users compete using virtual coins.
 Each wallet resets to 100 coins, and players enter pools to make timed decisions.
 Winners are determined by a predefined payoff matrix, and the top performer each week receives a ₹1000 Amazon coupon.</p>

   <h2>Legal & Compliance</h2>
   <p>This is a skill-based game and does not constitute gambling under Indian law.
+IT DOES NOT INVOLVE ANY MONEY PAYMENT FROM USERS.
 No cash withdrawals are supported.
 PAN details may be required for high-value rewards.</p>

   <h2>Policies</h2>
   <ul>